innoq/ml-ops.org/content/three-levels-of-ml-software.md

   - Filtering datasets by removing sets of records
   - Shifting the granularity of the dataset and the fields associated with records through aggregations and pivots.

+### Data Splitting

-1. *Data Splitting* - Splitting the data into training (80 %), validation, and test datasets to be used during the core machine learning stages to produce the ML model.
+*Data Splitting* - Splitting the data into training (80 %), validation, and test datasets to be used during the core machine learning stages to produce the ML model.

 ##### Further reading
 [Book: Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/app02.html#project_checklist_appendix)